fusecodecamp2017/EmojiTranslate/README.md

   * The gist of this task is you will send a message to the background script to retrieve the emoji data, then dynamically build out the table in the popup using javascript.
 All of this will be written inside the window.onload function.

 ### Task 14: Support 5-character Emojis
 Support 5 character ASCII symbols, for example the ambulance Emoji (code 1F691).
+Also, if the input to the prompt is not 4 or 5 characters, display an error alert.
 * Hints
   * This one’s kinda tough, so I’m just going to give you the function to convert an ASCII string to surrogate pairs 😁: [surrogatePairs](https://gist.github.com/cah-daniel-fischer/58877b25f0e803ef6ee9f3533537321b)